 Procrastination stems from a psychological perspective, where short-term mood repair and emotional regulation (instant gratification) are prioritized over long-term performance and well-being.
 To put it another way: when procrastinators are reluctant to take on a task because they’re anxious or find it tedious, they postpone it to avoid experiencing negative emotions in the here and now.

 Procrastination is a bad habit that many of us fail to get over or simply don’t know how to overcome it once and for all.
-After reading this article aims, you should have gained insights on how to break our procrastination loop and start getting things done.
+After reading this article, you should have gained insights on how to break your procrastination loop and start getting things done.

 Now it is time to put the learnings into action.
 Take the right action today and stop procrastinating!

 |American Psychological Association: Psychology of Procrastination: Why People Put Off Important Tasks Until the Last Minute